cs1302uga/cs1302-genlistadt/README.md

     in that file instead of `~/.emacs`.

-* **Javadoc Documentation (25 points):** All methods and classes needs to be __fully documented__ using Javadoc comments and appropriate Jaadoc tags.
+* **Javadoc Documentation (25 points):** All methods and classes needs to be __fully documented__ using Javadoc comments and appropriate Javadoc tags.
 Each comment should provide a description of the method's functionality in the first sentence of the comment.
 This sentence needs to be a grammatically correct English sentence with proper punctuation.
 Further description can be provided in subsequent sentence.